 I used my Panasonic UDP-9000 UHD Blu-ray, Kaleidescape, and the unit’s Amazon FireStick 4K Max to test a wide range of HDR (High Dynamic Range) content encoded in HDR10, Dolby Vision and HDR10+.

 DOLBY VISION DARK made the overall scene brighter, but DOLBY VISION BRIGHT made highlight details more visible.
 Dolby Vision did a noticeably better job maintaining highlight details in content mastered above 1000 nits than projectors' HDR10 tone mapping.
 The images above are screenshots from the Spears and Musil UHD Benchmark test disc that I used to compare HDR10 content mastered in 4000 nits to Dolby Vision.
-The details in the bright area behind the horses are more visible in Dolby Vision.
+The details in the bright area are more visible in Dolby Vision.

 The AWOL Vision LTV-2500 also supports HLG (Hybrid Log-Gamma), the HDR standard developed for live broadcast, so you are all set to enjoy sports and award shows when the networks start broadcasting in HDR.
 While the content mastered in Dolby Vision looked better, I was pleased with the picture quality of HDR material, regardless of the format in which it was mastered.